-More than seventy varieties of this gemstone are known to exist, including agates, bloodstones, carnelians, chrysoprases, flints, onyxes, jaspers and others.
-These gemstones are a variety of quartz that generally appears to have a waxy luster.
+More than seventy varieties of chalcedony stones are known to exist, including agates, bloodstones, carnelians, chrysoprases, flints, onyxes, jaspers and others.
+Chalcedony is a variety of quartz that generally appears to have a waxy luster.
 The most common colors found in the stone include variations of white, gray, reddish or light brown, green and blue.

 According to a U.S. Geological Survey article on Chalcedony, because of the stone's abundance and durability it was one of the earliest raw materials used by man.
 The first recorded uses of this stone were for projectile points (e.g. spears), cutting edges of knives and for fashioning bowls and cups.